lrberge/2024_webscraping/README.md

 Finally the small exercise with the Member of the European Parliament is in the file [webscraping.py](webscraping.py).

-I hope you enjoyed the class as much as I did and that you've got the key concepts of webscraping.
+I hope you enjoyed the class as much as I did.
 Have fun now!